There are many calculators on the web to estimate the global warming emissions of you and your family.

 Use the best calculator you can, and know it is only a more or less complete estimate.The calculators are actually misnamed.
 They do not estimate Carbon; they estimate CO2-equivalent, which is what you want anyway, to address global warming.
 The tradition has always been to call them Carbon calculators.

 Most calculators do not show CO2e trends, but simply estimate your total CO2e emissions during a year.
-The first three above, which show your improvements, make it easier to stay motivated.
+The first two above, which show your improvements, make it easier to stay motivated.

 Many calculators, as noted above, ask broad categories, not actual miles, gallons, destinations, etc. These broad categories mean you cannot see gradual results from most of your efforts, like driving better and less, lowering thermostats, fewer purchases, etc.